jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 To create the client configuration file, we will need access to the following files as created in earlier steps.
-The contents of each file needs to be copied into the various sections of the client configuration template.
+The contents of each file need to be copied into the various sections of the client configuration template.

 ```sh